JeevanandhamD23/Basic-Calculator/README.md

 3. Click the "=" button to see the result of your calculation.

 ## File Structure
+/Calculator-App │<br>
-/Calculator-App │ ├── index.html # Main HTML file ├── calciStyles.css # CSS for styling the calculator ├── calciScript.js # JavaScript for calculator functionality └── README.md # Project documentation
+├── index.html # Main HTML file <br>
+├── calciStyles.css # CSS for styling the calculator <br>
+├── calciScript.js # JavaScript for calculator functionality <br>
+└── README.md # Project documentation